stevieb9/tesla-charge/README.md

 Initially, copy the `config.json-dist` file to `config.json` in the root directory.

-All values below are default.
+All values below are default. `allowed_ips` and `tokens` sections are exanples and do not appear in the distribution config file.

     {
         "system": {